-- 03.01: Provide annual parent conferences that focus on educating parents on student progress as well as strategies parents can use to support student learning.
-Make this event more like a parent night.
-The action was ineffective because there was low attendance through the zoom conferences.
-In addition the ES and HS did not hold an open house. - 03.02: Provide workshops to assist parents in supporting their children academically, learning at home strategies, parenting, 21st Century Skills, health and wellness and understanding the CA educational system.
+- 03.02: Provide workshops to assist parents in supporting their children academically, learning at home strategies, parenting, 21st Century Skills, health and wellness and understanding the CA educational system.
 Parents will be given strategies to support student learning in a distance learning environment.
-Little progress by offering it. - 03.03: Provide parent technology workshops on topics such as Gmail, PowerSchool, Parent Square, etc. The district will provide childcare for meetings as appropriate.
-No progress.
+The educational partners said that these workshops were partially effective; because, it is such a difficult task to teach parents these topics.
+On the ESE Parent Survey only 13.3% of parents they get support from the school in this area.
+This is obviously an area that the district needs to work on. - 03.03: Provide parent technology workshops on topics such as Gmail, PowerSchool, Parent Square, etc. The district will provide childcare for meetings as appropriate.
+The educational partners said that these workshops were partially effective; because, parents are not as familiar with technology and can be daunted by technology out of their comfort zone.

-There are no metrics with outcome data for the 20-21 school year.
+There are no metrics with outcome data for the 21-22 school year.